dp250f/Open-Gas-Truck/README.md

 The original open-source gas truck conversion

 ## Associated T6 Series Gas Truck Conversion

-There are seperate folders and guides for each of these items:
+There are separate folders and guides for each of these items:

   * [3D-Printed parts](3D-Printed)
   * [Laser-Cut parts](Laser-Cut)